James-Fleming12/ReShop/README.md

     - Improved runtime for larger request loads Postgres -> Postgres and Redis (Caching Requests)
     - Only if workloads become too much
+Frontend -> Check if Astro is set to support SPAs yet

 Necessary Installations to Run:
 1. NodeJS (Runtime)